Here are some beautiful photos we had taken at Tarlair last week 24/03/2018

-Half of the money raised will go to the friends of Tarlair and the other half will be going to some worthy cause in the North East.
+Half of the money raised will go to the friends of Tarlair, and the other half will be going to some worthy cause in the North East.
 Last year it went to help a disabled biker in Portsoy and the year before it went to a little girl in Fraserburgh who needed an operation.

 It was free entry to the public there were raffles, exotic animals, there was an appearance from trolls, Banff castle pipe band, open mic slots, model boats, pony and trap rides, bouncy castle, various food, and craft stalls.
-Can’t forget about the amazing motorbikes to see, these included sports bikes, scooters, rats, choppers, cruisers, street fighters, trikes, and classics.
+Can’t forget about the fantastic motorbikes to see, these included sports bikes, scooters, rats, choppers, cruisers, street fighters, trikes, and classics.

 Donated Trophy for Tarlair N.E.S.C.B.S Motorbike show

 You can now join your model together using a hot glue gun or super glue.
-This part should be done before you fill the joins or defects in, some models will have parts that attach after the painting has been done.
+This part should be done before you fill the joins or defects in, some models will have components that attach after the painting has been done.

 You will see join lines where the models have been glued together, these parts you can use wood filler on all of the joins.
-We mainly use this product because it doesn’t set fast when applying but the drying does take a while the downside of it.
-Once the wood filler has set you can sand until smooth and even.
+We mainly use this product because it doesn’t set fast when applying, but the drying does take a while the downside of it.
+Once the wood filler has set, you can sand until smooth and even.
 You can add more filler if you need and continue the process.

 Tip: Before spraying remember to wear gloves, eye protection, and a respiratory mask.